Welcome to the Sandwich Project Planning Tool!

 Interactive Calculator

 Reminders: Use pre-packaged deli meat only (not sliced at the deli counter).
-For cheese, use deli-style sliced American cheese — not Kraft singles or any individually plastic-wrapped slices.
+For cheese, use deli-style sliced cheese (Muenster, Havarti, or Provolone) — not Kraft singles or any individually plastic-wrapped slices.
+Please do not use American cheese.

 Peanut Butter & Jelly Calculator